 Over our two trips to this fantastic foodie city, we asked both locals and culinary travelers alike for help on where to eat, and boy did we eat!
 No joke/don’t judge us, one night we food-hopped to three places because we couldn’t decide where to eat.

-With very happy souls and bellies to show for it, we were able to come up with this complete list of delicious places to eat in Barcelona.
+With very happy souls and bellies to show for it, we were able to come up with this complete list of the best places to eat in Barcelona.
 It’s a got a little bit of everything from tapas to dessert and even places you should avoid eating at too!

 From Lust Till Dawn is a reader-supported site.
 Purchases made through links may earn a commission at no extra cost to you.
 Learn more.